 This unit and Research dissertation part B involve the completion of a research project leading to the preparation of an academic dissertation normally up to 15,000 and no more than 18,000 words in length.
-This unit will ensure you fulfill your masters course requirements.
-That is, the Australian Qualifications Framework's requirement for independent project work in a masters by coursework.
+This unit is essential to ensure you fulfil the requirements of your masters course, that is, the Australian Qualifications Framework's requirement for independent project work in a masters by coursework.

-This unit supports you in applying a range of theoretically based advanced knowledge and skills to formulate a defensible research proposal that fosters culturally safe, high-quality effective health care.
-The proposal will be based on a review of the most relevant available literature.
+This unit supports you in applying a range of theoretically based advanced knowledge and skills that foster culturally safe, high-quality effective health care through the identification of a research question and the ability to formulate a defensible research proposal based on a review of the most relevant available literature.
 Under the guidance of an approved supervisor, you will conduct individual research projects in order to provide insight into the research question.
 You will be supported to evaluate the role of evidence-based ethical practice in creating an effective solution to a unique health-related administrative, leadership, educational or clinical challenge.
 The resultant enquiry will be reported in the form of a dissertation to be submitted for independent examination.

-The aim of this unit is to give you the opportunity to bring your research to a conclusion and transition to lifelong learning as a self-reliant and critically reflective professional.
+The aim of this unit is to give you the opportunity to undertake self-motivated study and transition to lifelong learning as a self-reliant and critically reflective professional.